pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 [Sam C](https://www.worldofsam.org/products/sam-c) was the Small C compiler available for the SAM Coupé in 1995.

-To aid conversion the libraries and functions provided in Sam C are listed here in the [SAM Coupé Library Reference](https://github.com/z88dk/z88dk/wiki/SAM-Coup%C3%A9-Library-Reference) (under construction)
+To aid conversion the libraries and functions provided in Sam C are listed here in the [SAM Coupé Library Reference](https://github.com/z88dk/z88dk/wiki/SAM-Coup%C3%A9-Library-Reference)

 # Emulation